HarshitaMav/Human-Detection-from-CCTV-Footage/README.md

 ✅ Real-time count of unique individuals
 ✅ Resilient to occlusion and background noise
 ✅ Graceful interruption (Ctrl+C safe)
-✅ Outputs saved with bounding boxes and IDs
+✅ Outputs saved with bounding boxes and IDs in the folder `/output/`

 ---